Father's Day (Doctor Who): Plot

 The Ninth Doctor takes Rose to the day her father Pete died so that he is not alone when he dies.
 Upon their arrival in London in 1987, they witness the accident, but Rose is unable to go to comfort Pete.
 Going back to try again, Rose suddenly runs out and pushes Pete aside, saving his life.

 The younger versions of the Doctor and Rose vanish.
 The Doctor and Rose argue about her actions, with the Doctor rebuking Rose for potentially damaging the timeline.
-Rose decides to go with Pete to his friend's wedding, while the Doctor walks back to the TARDIS only to find that it is now an empty shell.
+Rose decides to go with Pete to his friend's wedding, while the Doctor returns to the TARDIS only to find that it is now an empty shell.
 Strange flying beasts called Reapers appear and begin consuming people.

 Rose and Pete drive to the wedding together, and the car that was meant to kill Pete appears and nearly collides with their car.
 A Reaper attacks the wedding guests, including Rose's mother Jackie and an infant Rose.
 The Doctor runs to the church and directs everyone inside, noting that the age of the church will protect them against the Reapers.
 The Doctor explains to Rose that "time has been damaged," and the Reapers have come to "sterilise the wound".
 Feeling that his TARDIS key is still warm, the Doctor sets it up in the middle of the church and the TARDIS slowly begins materialising around it.

-Pete realises that Rose is his and Jackie's daughter, and when Rose is unable to answer questions about how good a father he was, Pete realises he was meant to die in the accident.
+Pete realises that Rose is his and Jackie's daughter, and when Rose is unable to answer questions about how good a father he was, Pete realises he was meant to die.
 Jackie thinks Rose is Pete's daughter with another woman.
-Pete hands the baby Rose to adult Rose in a fit of frustration, creating a paradox, and a Reaper is able to enter the church.
-The Doctor declares himself the oldest thing in the church and offers himself to the Reaper, which consumes him and disappears.
+Pete hands the baby Rose to adult Rose in a fit of frustration, creating a paradox, and a Reaper enters the church.
+The Doctor, declaring that he is the oldest thing in the church, offers himself to the Reaper, which consumes him and disappears.
 The TARDIS key goes cold and drops to the ground.

-Pete realises that he must die to restore the timeline.
-He runs in front of the car that was originally meant to kill him; it had continued to appear and disappear on the road just outside the church.
-After Pete is fatally injured, the timeline is repaired, and the Reapers' victims including the Doctor reappear.
+Realising that he must die to restore the timeline, Pete runs in front of the car that was originally meant to kill him; it had continued to appear and disappear on the road just outside the church.
+Pete is hit by the car and fatally injured, repairing the timeline, and the Reapers' victims including the Doctor reappear.
 The Doctor sends Rose to be with Pete, and she holds his hand until he dies.